ms1963/markdown/README.md

 - **Purpose:**  Adds a multi-line footnote.
 - **Parameters:**
-ref: The reference identifier.
+- `ref`: The reference identifier.
-lines: The content of the footnote as a slice of strings.
+- `lines`: The content of the footnote as a slice of strings.
 - **Results:**  None.
 - **Example:**
 ```